 The Council operates Confirm, which is a specialised Asset Management Application.
-This holds a database of all aquatic centre land, assets and building information.
+This holds a database of all Aquatic Centre land, assets and building information.
 The asset information currently records base details relating to:

-- Asset type
+- asset type

-- Measurement information (how many and size)
+- measurement information (how many and size)

-- Asset creation date
+- asset creation date

-- Location description
+- location description

-- · Maintenance contract and area, if any
+- maintenance contract and area, if any

+- ward

-- · Customer responsible for asset
+- customer responsible for asset

-- · Attribute detail about asset
+- attribute detail about asset